He had been adopted into a good family, but is now again in need of a home.

 Gus would be best as an only pet, or at least as an only cat.
 In his current home he gets along with the parrot and small dog -- but not with the other cats.

-To complicate his life, last fall he was diagnosed with diabetes.
+To complicate his life, last year he was diagnosed with diabetes.
 He is now on twice daily insulin shots and special food.

 Gus is very affectionate with people and would love to have a family to cherish him as he will cherish you.